 About the Parliament Buildings

 Designed by the famous BC architect Francis Rattenbury, the Legislative Buildings were completed in 1897.
 Rattenbury was in just his mid-twenties when he won the contract, and in later years he designed other BC landmarks including the Empress Hotel close by, the Crystal Gardens (just behind the Empress) and the present day Vancouver Art Gallery.

 The Parliament Buildings were built for an original cost of slightly more than $900,000.
-Additions over the following 20 years brought the full cost up to around $2 million, which, for the day, was a lot of money.
+Additions over the following 20 years brought the full cost up to around $2 million, which, for that time, was a lot of money.
 In the 1970s the facilities underwent another $80 million in major upgrades and restorative work.

 The buildings were designed by Francis Rattenbury in a “free classical,” Romanesque and Renaissance style, which explains why it looks so palatial.
 At night the 500-foot-long building is illuminated with thousands of light bulbs.

 Situated on 12.5 acres of land in the heart of Victoria, the BC Parliament Buildings are beautiful both inside and out.